-Although we believe there is limited upside potential for Capitec's ratings within the next 12-18 months, the bank's ratings could be upgraded if it is able to (1) maintain its sound financial fundamentals over the next 12-18 months; (2) consolidate and further grow its franchise position; and (3) further broaden and diversify both its funding base and its revenue sources (primarily its transactional banking fee income).
+We believe there is limited upside potential for Capitec's ratings within the next 12-18 months, given the challenging operating environment.
+However, over the next two to three years, the bank's ratings could be upgraded if it is able to (1) maintain its sound financial fundamentals; (2) consolidate and further grow its franchise position; and (3) further broaden and diversify its revenue sources (primarily its transactional banking fee income) and funding base.